 The steps you take in the days following a crash directly affect the strength of your claim.
 Before speaking with any insurance adjuster — including your own — contact an attorney.
 Insurance companies open claims quickly and look for statements they can use to minimize your payout.
 At Fisher Injury Lawyers, we handle that communication for you from day one.

-In the meantime: get medical attention immediately, even if you feel fine.
-Some injuries — like soft tissue damage and traumatic brain injuries — do not present symptoms right away.
+In the meantime, get medical attention immediately, even if you feel fine.
+Some injuries, including soft tissue damage and traumatic brain injuries, do not present symptoms right away.
 Document everything: photos of the scene, your injuries, and any property damage.
 Gather contact and insurance information from all drivers involved.
 Do not post about the accident on social media.

 Louisiana follows a pure comparative fault system, which means your compensation can be reduced if you are found partially at fault.
 Even if you were 20% responsible for a crash, you can still recover 80% of your damages.
 The at-fault driver's insurer will often try to shift blame to inflate your percentage — our job is to counter that with evidence.